 - A license to carry a concealed weapon or firearm

 - Veteran health identification card issued by the United States Department of Veterans Affairs

 - Employee identification card issued by any branch, department, agency, or entity of the Federal Government, the state, a county, or a municipality.

 If the photo ID does not have a signature on it, then a second ID with a signature can be used in addition to the photo ID.
 For example, a voter could use a student ID for their photo ID and then show a debit card for their signature.

 I Don’t Have Identification.
 Am I Still Allowed to Vote?

-Is Voter Identification Required for Absentee or Mail-in Ballots?
+Is Voter Identification Required for Mail-in Ballots?

 Is the Voter Information Card I Received Considered Proper Voter Identification?

 No. The Voter Information Card is for informational purposes only and does not count as a valid ID.
 You’re also not required to show it in order to vote.